reserach-12344321/fault_hardened_transformers/README.md

 # Fault Hardened Transformers

+Code to accompany the paper "Fault-tolerant foundation models"

 Train Llama models with hardware faults injected into the matmuls, score them under faults afterwards, and fit scaling laws to what comes out.